metamaps/metamaps/README.md

 Once you install those, open a 'command prompt with ruby and rails'.

-Navigate to the folder that you want to download the metamaps files to and run git clone git@github.com:Connoropolous/metamaps_gen002.git cd metamaps_gen002
+Navigate to the folder that you want to download the metamaps files to and run (use your forked git repository address if it's different than this repo.) git clone git@github.com:Connoropolous/metamaps_gen002.git cd metamaps_gen002